ccmarris/nios_console_cmds/README.rst

 Aknowledgements
 ---------------

-Thanks to Alex Del Rio for bringing the use case and testing.
+Thanks to Alex Del Rio for bringing the use case and to both Alex and Steve Makousky for testing in their labs.